goingnowhere/malfare-protocols/protocols/en/missing_child/index.md

-- Once child is found, identity of legal guardian(s) should be verified and the circumstances of the child having gone missing be ascertained by MSL and Site Lead together before the child is handed back to them.
+- Once child is found, identity of legal guardian(s) should be verified and the circumstances of the child having gone missing be ascertained by Malfare Shift Lead and Site Lead together before the child is handed back to them.

 - If there is a suspect &mdash; do not apprehend.
 Point out to law enforcement.
 Keep away from legal guardian(s).